-Some exposed mid Narrow patches and lower slopes. of rainforest grow have the more widely spaced trees, of a woodland (10 to 30% canopy cover).
+Some exposed mid and lower slopes. have the more widely spaced trees, of a woodland (10 to 30% canopy cover).

-alona some creek sections.
-The canopy is dense (70 to 100%).
+Narrow patches of rainforest grow alona some creek sections.
+The canopy is dense

 Parts of the lake shore are fringed by wetlands (too small to show up on the map).